tomsWebConsulting/twcsl/Block/Text/Text Block Links Open New Window or Tab/README.md

 ### Synopsis

-Make all Text block link open in a new window or tab.
+Make all Text block links open in a new window or tab.

 ### Version